juliangut/slim-routing/README.md

 ```

 * `name`, optional, route name so it can be referenced in Slim
-* `methods`, optional, list of accepted HTTP route methods. ºANY" is a special method that transforms to `[GET, POST, PUT, PATCH, DELETE]`, if ANY is used no other method is allowed in the list (defaults to GET)
+* `methods`, optional, one or a list of accepted HTTP route methods. ºANY" is a special method that transforms to `[GET, POST, PUT, PATCH, DELETE]`, if ANY is used no other method is allowed in the list (defaults to GET)
 * `pattern`, optional, path pattern (defaults to '/').
 Do not use placeholders in the pattern
 * `placeholders`, optional, array of regex/alias for pattern placeholders
 * `arguments`, optional, array of arguments to attach to the route